El-Tejaso/OnesAndZeroes/README.md

 ![IO Connection](./Images/IOConnect.png)

-As you make bigger and bigger circuits, linking pins by dragging will get quite frustrating.
-You can select several IO pins in the same way that you select gates, and then press `Shift+C` to link the selected inputs to the selected outputs.
+As you make bigger and bigger circuits, linking pins by dragging from one to the other one by one will get quite frustrating.
+Instead, you can select several IO pins in the same way that you select gates, and then press `Shift+C` to link the selected inputs to the selected outputs.
 If there are fewer selected outputs than inputs, the outputs will be looped through again and linked to the remaining inputs.
 The linking occurs in the order the pins were selected, i.e the first selected output pin will link to the first selected input pin, and so on.

 ![Shift C in use](./Images/ShiftC.png)